-The windows were in relatively good order.
-However, some of the windows required urgent attention.
-We discussed the extent of the work required with Jo, the potential client.
-She told us she wanted to have a proper job done, so we calculated the quote and e-mailed it to Jo.
+The windows were in relatively good condition, but some required urgent attention.
+We discussed the extent of the work with Jo, the potential client.
+She expressed her desire for a thorough job, so we prepared the quote and emailed it to her.

 As always, the first stage of the job was to carry out the necessary repairs.
 The boys laid out dust sheets around the house to protect the lawn and footpaths from paint dust and debris.
 Then they carved out the rotten wood, treated the affected areas with wood hardener and repaired windows with Accoya wood and flexible wood filler.

 It is not the easiest substance to work with.
 However, if skillfully moulded into the wooden item, it will not only look completely unnoticeable under the paint but will also protect the repaired area from cracking and further decay (as a result of moisture getting in through the crack).

 Next, the team sanded down the old paintwork using different grit sandpaper to ensure the surfaces would appear smooth once painted.

 Sanding is a somewhat noisy process, so it was carried out during the day when everyone was at work.

 Our sanders come equipped with dust bags.
 As a result, all the dust gets collected in these bags, preventing it from settling on plants, the lawn, or inside the house.